Imperative process algebra and models of computation: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, it has been studied whether the imperative process algebra \deACPet\ [2] can play a role in the field of models of computation.
-Models of computation corresponding to models based on (sequential) random access machines, asynchronous parallel random access machines, synchronous parallel random access machines, and complexity measures for those models have been described in a mathematically precise way in the setting of \deACPet.
-Central in the models described are the computational processes considered instead of the abstract machines that produce those processes when they execute their built-in program.
+Models of computation corresponding to models based on sequential random access machines, asynchronous parallel random access machines, synchronous parallel random access machines, a probabilistic variant of sequential random access machines, and complexity measures for those models could simply and directly be described in a mathematically precise way in the setting of \deACPet.
+A probabilistic variant of the model based on sequential random access machines and complexity measures for it could also be described, but in a somewhat less simple and direct way.
+[2] Central in the models described are the computational processes considered instead of the abstract machines that produce those processes when they execute their built-in program.

 The work presented in this paper pertains to formalizing models of computation.
 Little work has been done in this area.
 Three notable exceptions are~\cite{Nor11a,XZU13a,AR15a}.
 Those papers are concerned with formalization in a theorem prover (HOL4, Isabelle/HOL, Matita) and focusses on some version of the Turing machine model of computation.
 This makes it impracticable to compare the work presented in those papers with the work presented in this paper.